Tag Archives: SU

 Selection

-The selection among the eligible candidates will be based on their capacity to successfully complete the program.
-Important criteria when assessing this capacity are; documented knowledge and skill in the field of the thesis project, written and oral proficiency in English, the capacity for analytical thinking, the ability to collaborate, as well as creativity, initiative, and independence.
-The assessment will be based on previous experience and grades, references, relevant experience, interviews and the candidate’s written motivation for seeking the position.
+The selection among the eligible candidates will be based on their capacity to benefit from the training.
+The following criteria will be used to assess this capacity: the candidate’s documented knowledge in a relevant field of research, written and oral proficiency in English, the capacity for analytical thinking, the ability to collaborate, as well as creativity, initiative, and independence.

 Admission Regulations for Doctoral Studies at Stockholm University are available at: www.su.se/rules and regulations.